FAQ

 What's the minimum order quantity (MOQ) for bulk cat litter?+

-One full container load (1× 40HQ FCL), approximately 1,500 cases at 18 lb / case — about 27,000 lb total.
+One full container load (1× 40HQ FCL), about 25 metric tons, roughly 4,500 cases at 12 lb / case (~55,000 lb total).
 Smaller LCL trial orders are possible for first-time buyers (logistics surcharge applies).
 For Tier 1 wholesale (already-printed RootPurr retail bags) the floor is 50 cases.

 What's the lead time from purchase order to FOB-ready?+

 30–45 days from artwork sign-off and 50% deposit.
-Breakdown: 5–7 days raw-material QC and HCN re-testing, 14–21 days pelletizing and packing, 5–7 days outer-carton printing and palletization, 3–5 days export inspection and FOB handoff.
+Breakdown: 5–7 days raw-material QC, 14–21 days pelletizing and packing, 5–7 days outer-carton printing and palletization, 3–5 days export inspection and FOB handoff.

 Do you offer FOB or DDP pricing?+